 There are two other options available for checking for mail: fetch and manual.

-Fetch is where the app checks for new email frequently.
+Fetch is where the app checks for new emails frequently.
 You can set this frequency to be anything from 15 minutes to hourly (and as a redundant feature, manually).
 When you set fetch for 15 minutes, the app will automatically check for new emails in the background every 15 minutes.
-Needless to say, this means consumption of battery/resources.
+Needless to say, this means the consumption of battery/resources.

 Manual is where you open the app and manually refresh to check for new email.
 Unless you pull-down to refresh, the mail app will not check for new email, and therefore, not notify you.